pelagios/recogito2-plugin-sdk/README.md

 Simply provide a wrapper that implements the [`org.pelagios.recogito.sdk.ner.NERPlugin`](https://github.com/pelagios/recogito2-plugin-sdk/blob/master/src/main/java/org/pelagios/recogito/sdk/ner/NERPlugin.java) interface.
 See the
 [examples](https://github.com/pelagios/recogito2-plugin-sdk/tree/master/src/main/java/org/pelagios/recogito/sdk/examples/ner)
 for a minimal plugin that shows how the interface works.
+A more comprehensive example that wraps the [Stanford CoreNLP](http://stanfordnlp.github.io/CoreNLP/) Named Entity Recognition library is [available here](https://github.com/pelagios/recogito2/tree/master/plugins/org.pelagios/recogito.plugins.ner.stanford).

 The use of non-JVM programming languages (or external Web services) is also possible.
 However, you still need to provide a JVM wrapper that calls out to the external tool or service.